Join the Great Dane Care Newsletter!

 Free access to exclusive tips, tricks, puppy info, training, and more.

 Does your dog have an upset stomach?
 There are many things that you can do to help settle their stomach.
-Most people consider giving their dog some of the same medications that they take when they have an upset stomach, and Tums certainly falls into that list!

 You may be able to get some relief and may even cure your dog’s issues.
 Many GI issues are more serious, and you may need other medications.